omonimus1/ada-spark-car-assistant/design_and_report_notes.md

 The post-condition is that Parking is On, Car speed is zero (0), and the gear inserted is 0 (also consiered as neutral).

 ###  AddPassenger  (Spark gold
-This procedure allows to
-The precondition is that
-The post-condition is that
+This procedure allows the car' assistance to add a passenger,  being aware of the number of passengers on board, and manage the battery degradation level in according to speed and number of passengers.
+Our car can actually allow max 5 passengers.
+The precondition is that Car speed is 0 (so the car is stopped), and Number of passenger is >=0 and <=4; The post-condition is that  Car speed is 0 (so the car is stopped), and Number of passenger is >=0 and <=5;

 ###  RemovePasenger  (Spark gold)
-This procedure allows to
-The precondition is that
-The post-condition is that
+This procedure allows the car' assistance to remove a passenger, being so aware of the number of passengers on board, and manage the battery degradation level in according to speed and number of passengers.
+Our car can actually allow max 5 passengers.
+The precondition is that Car speed is 0 (so the car is stopped), and Number of passenger is >=0 and <=5; The post-condition is that  Car speed is 0 (so the car is stopped), and Number of passenger is >=0 and <5;

 ###  EnableDiagosticMode  (Spark gold)
 This procedure allows to enable diagostic mode, a car configuration will not allow the car to do any operation, expect to print car's diagostic information (like battery level, gear inserted, degradation status).